Table of Contents

 Let us take the same analogy we took to explain the concept of a payment aggregator.
-We know that the clothes factory is analogous to the payment aggregator.
+We know that the clothes factory is analogous to the PA.
 Then, the machine inside the factory is the payment gateway.
 It is the technology making it all possible.

-So, a payment aggregator will provide you with a merchant account, capture customer funds and settle them with you.
+So, a PA will provide you with a merchant account, capture customer funds and settle them with you.
 A payment gateway will help you tokenize the customer payment details.
 Moreover, it will safely relay the information between the acquirer and customers.

 Now that we have the basics covered, let’s dive deeper.

 The criteria of authorization are mainly dependent on whether the entity (PA or PG) handles funds or not.